 - Ask your healthcare team about medicines for depression or anxiety.

 - Keep socially active.

-- Join a cancer support group.
+- Join a cancer support group in person or online.

 Cancer treatment is also hard on the body.
 To help yourself stay healthier, try to: